kunalkanojia/kunalkanojia.github.io/_posts/2016-08-15-java-scala-actors.markdown

 > The Actor Model provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent and parallel systems.

 Continuing from my last concurrency post we will try to solve the word counting problem using Actors.

-We will do the thing with java first, then the same thing with scala and bonus one with Kotlin.
+I am assuming you know how akka actors work.
+So if you don't already know you can read more on [Akka](http://akka.io/).

+I will try and solve the problem in three languages, Java, Scala and Kotlin and we will see how different the code looks.
+And which one we like the most.

 ### Problem Statement - Word Counting